Space and Versatility Define Home Plans with More Than Four Bedrooms

 Top: Walk up the front porch of this 2-story, 5-bedroom Colonial home for easy access to the guest room, which is conveniently located on the first floor.
 Bottom: A look at the Main Floor design shows the guest room on the opposite side of the master suite – but close to the kitchen and dining area.
 It comes with a full bath and walk-in closet (Plan #189-1013).

 7. Home Office

 Some homeowners choose plans with a larger number of bedrooms to ensure space for specific needs right from the get-go.
-This can include a designated office space in the floor plan for a home business, a private gym or a media room.
+This can include designated office space in the floor plan for a home business, a private gym, or a media room.
 If your option is an office for those “work-at-home” days, you can be creative in designing a smart and comfortable home office.

 Here’s a fully equipped office space in a 2-story modern Florida style home.
 Designed and furnished in classic traditional fashion, the home office comes with a large window that allows abundant natural light to filter in (Plan #107-1015).

 What else do you need in a large house?
 How about a mudroom where everyone can hang coats, sports gear, backpacks, umbrellas, and hats – and store muddy shoes and snow boots before going into the house?
-While this area provides storage space and helps keep the main house clean, be sure that it also remains organized.
+While this area provides storage space and helps keep the main house clean, it also remains organized.
 Put in hooks and get enough bins for storage – and you’re ready to go.

 Check out the storage bins and shelves of this mudroom in a spacious 2-story Country style home plan, along with an area rug that leads to the door to the main house (Plan #153-1904).